 Kuo also stated that Apple would sell a new 20-watt charger, which can be confirmed by this picture posted on Twitter.
 If this charger is Apple’s original product, it can charge your devices faster than the 18-watt charger included in the iPhone 11 Pro, and possibly more than the anemic 5-watt charger included with the iPhone 11 Is fast.

 And without the included charger and headphones, new 5G iPhones can have a thin box.
-Fantasy Phone’s Instagram account has published a render of a tray that can be added to a unique package, and it appears to contain only a total-up cable and perhaps some paperwork and instructions.
+Fantasy Phone’s Instagram account has published a tray render that can be added to a unique package.
+It appears to contain only a total-up cable and perhaps some paperwork and instructions.

 This little box could help Apple claim that these iPhones are more environmentally friendly than in previous years.